-Member Contributions:
+Member Contribution:

-Member contribution rates are set by law (redefined with the provisions of act 9 of 2001 and Act 120) and are dependent upon membership class.
+Member contribution rates are set by law (redefined with the provisions of Act 9 of 2001 and Act 120) and are dependent upon membership class.
 Member contribution rate are as follows:

-Active members who joined the System prior to July 22, 1983, contribute at 5.25% (Membership Class T-C) or at 6.50% (Membership Class T-D) of the member's qualifying compensation.
+Active member who joined the System prior to July 22, 1983, contribute at 5.25% (Members Class T-C) or at 6.50% (Membership Class T-D) of the member's qualifying compensation.